CityOfZion/wallet-connect-sdk/packages/wallet-connect-sdk-core/README.md

 lists your dApp on their website and helps Wallet Connect users to know your dApp.

 ## Read the Docs
-There is more information on the [documentation website](https://neon.coz.io/wksdk/core/modules.html)
+There is more information of each method on the [documentation website](https://neon.coz.io/wksdk/core/modules.html)